manwelAC/docs-for-me/README.md

   A Python CLI that creates programmer-friendly guides for files, folders, and Git changes.
 </p>

-`docs-for-me` is a Python CLI that creates programmer-friendly guides for files, folders, and Git changes.

 It is meant for the everyday developer moment where you want to know:

 - What is in this file?